jimhigson/oboe.js/writing/main/5_Implementation.md

 application programmers.
 These tests are the most expensive to write but a small number are necessary in order to verify that Oboe works correctly end-to-end.
-Without access to the internals http traffic cannot be faked so before these tests can be performed a corresponding REST service is started.
+Without access to the internals http traffic cannot be faked so before these tests are performed a corresponding REST service is started.
 This test service is written using Node and returns known content progressively according to predefined timings, somewhat emulating a slow internet connection.
 The integration tests